UH, BUT WHO ARE YOU, THO?

 WHERE DID YOU GET THE IDEA FOR SIX GOODBYES?

 The pivotal tragedy was inspired by a few people I know who’ve lost someone in the military.
 It’s the story of those left behind.
 My brother was a U.S. Marine, and he made it back.
 Naima’s father didn’t.
 In a sense, this is the story of the loss of my own father, letting go, and finding a way to move forward when you’re stuck in the past.
+It’s something I still struggle with, TBH.

 CAN YOU VISIT MY SCHOOL OR FIGHT CLUB?

 Find out if Brad Pitt will be at the fight club first, then email at your discretion.
 I’m actually more an Ed Norton fan though.
+I do charge for school visits, because it takes time from my day job.
+If that’s something that might prevent you from contacting me, let me know and we’ll work something out!

 On a serious note: BIRDIE & BASH touches on drunk/high driving, and the consequences of choosing to a) get behind the wheel when inebriated and b) letting a friend do so when knowing the keys should have been taken.
 SIX GOODBYES revolves around GAD, OCD, PTSD, Depression, and Suicide Ideation.
 I’ve been a mental health advocate for years, having spoken in schools about my journey, & I’d be more than happy to speak about these topics.
-I’ve been a teen (still am in my heart), and know how difficult it is navigate these waters while wanting to fit and and/or find your place.
+I’ve been a teen (still am in my heart), and knowhow difficult it is to navigate these waters while wanting to fit and/or find your place.

 CAN I INTERVIEW YOU?